blahosyl/operator-game/README.md

 ### Visual design

+The intention was to create a visual impression that is retro-inspired but still modern and minimalistic.
+The design uses rounded rectangles that hark back to the 70ies, bold colors and chunky fonts.

 #### Color scheme

 The color scheme started out very minimalistic, with only a red and orange border marking the [Game Area](#game-area) and [Question Area](#question-area), respectively.
 The design remained this minimalistic until the Javascript functions and logic was mostly finished.